AlveenaKhan784784/Chinook-SQL-Project/README.md

 - **Skills:** `SELECT`, `JOIN`, `GROUP BY`, `ORDER BY`, `LIMIT`, `HAVING`, aggregate functions, subqueries, date functions

 ## Conclusion
 Through this project, I practiced real-world SQL queries using the Chinook database.
-Version 1 builds a strong foundation with common queries, while Version 2 dives into deeper analysis like revenue trends and customer behavior.
+Project 1 builds a strong foundation with common queries, while Project 2 dives into deeper analysis like revenue trends and customer behavior.
 This two-part approach helped reinforce both basic and advanced SQL skills using a structured, business-oriented dataset.